-In 2021 and beyond, it has been established and generally accepted in the industry that customer experience will overtake price and product as the key brand differentiator.
 There has been a blurring of industries and companies today realize that they are technology companies that “happen” to offer specific and products.
 Consumers demand services across all industries in an accelerated on-demand economy.
 They engage differently today than they did in the past.
 Retail customers use search engines and social media like Google and Facebook to find the best deals, then they can order just about any good or service from online companies like an Amazon.
 They are used to on-demand self-help environments that allow them to, at the time and place of their choice and on the device at hand, conduct business in the manner with which they choose

 Banking Industry as an Example – Business Objectives

 For customers, banking services will always be a necessary activity, but today they want it in context with their life moments and in a manner that mirrors their online life.
 As a result, banking products have become common and ubiquitous across financial institutions.
 The remaining avenue for differentiation and competitive advantage is a pleasant, simple, and stress-free customer interactive experience.
 Banks have basically only a few methods available to them to grow and become more profitable:

 - Acquire new customers and/or broaden a customer base making revenue more disbursed across geographies or segments,

 - Sell more product and services to existing clients,